 Concordia University, an Illinois not-for-profit corporation located in River Forest, Illinois doing business as Concordia University Chicago, is a comprehensive private university accredited by the Higher Learning Commission whose mission is based on liberal arts education centered in the Gospel of Jesus Christ.
-It offers various bachelor's degrees, master's degrees, doctoral degrees (with Doctor of Education and Doctor of Philosophy concentrations), and various certificate and licensure programs, as well as providing education to young children through its early childhood program.
+It offers various bachelor's degrees, master's degrees, doctoral degrees, and various certificate and licensure programs, as well as providing education to young children through its early childhood program.

-Concordia University is operated under the auspices of The Lutheran Church-Missouri Synod (the Synod), a Missouri not-for-profit corporation headquartered in St. Louis, Missouri.
+Concordia University is operated under the auspices of The Lutheran Church-Missouri Synod (the Synod), a Missouri not-for-profit corporation.
 Concordia University Chicago's Board of Regents, responsible for the management of Concordia University Chicago, consists of up to 18 members (including eight elected by its Board of Regents and four elected by the Synod).